Call that a tonal value?

 Defining your tonal values

-Whichever values you choose, they need clear definition that all content creators can follow.
+Whichever tonal values you choose, they need clear definition that all content creators can follow.

-Without this, your tonal values are just a set of adjectives open to each writer’s individual interpretation.
+Without this, they’re just a set of adjectives open to each writer’s individual interpretation.
 This could leave you open to the very inconsistency you’re trying to avoid.

-Good definition includes dos and don’ts, so writers can see tonal values in action – and you can demonstrate that they work.
+Good definition includes dos and don’ts, so writers can see tonal values in action – and you can demonstrate that it works.

 Share this article